pedroiralmeida/ist-proj-iac/README.md

-# Meteor shower Game
+# Meteor Shower Game

 Welcome to the Meteor Shower game project!
 This repository contains the implementation of a computer architecture project that exercises the fundamentals of assembly language programming, peripherals, and interrupts.

 ## Gameplay

-You can watch a video showing the gameplay by [clicking here](https://github.com/pedroiralmeida/iac-proj/blob/main/resources/videos/Gameplay.mp4).
+You can watch a video showing the gameplay by [!clicking here](https://github.com/pedroiralmeida/iac-proj/blob/main/resources/videos/Gameplay.mp4).

 ## Objectives